dojo/docs/dojox/form/BusyButton.rst

 Introduction
 ============

-When a form gets submitted by a user, many time it is recommended to disable the submit buttons to prevent double submittion.
+When a form gets submitted by a user, many time it is recommended to disable the submit buttons to prevent double submission.
 BusyButton provides a simple set of features for this purpose

 ========